HTML Form Attributes

 In this example:

-• This is used when the form includes one or more file inputs (<input type="file">) to upload files to the server.
+enctypeattribute is set to"multipart/form-data". - This is used when the form includes one or more file inputs (

-• The enctype attribute specifies how the form data should be encoded before it is sent to the server.
+enctypeattribute specifies how the form data should be encoded before it is sent to the server. - The default value is

-• The default value is "application/x-www-form-urlencoded", which is used for most forms that don't include file inputs.
+"application/x-www-form-urlencoded", which is used for most forms that don't include file inputs. - When the

-• When the enctype attribute is set to "multipart/form-data", the form data is sent as a series of parts, each containing a portion of the form data, including any uploaded files.
+enctypeattribute is set to"multipart/form-data", the form data is sent as a series of parts, each containing a portion of the form data, including any uploaded files. - The server can then reconstruct the form data and process it appropriately.

 The enctype attribute is required when submitting forms with file inputs.
 If you don't specify an enctype, the form data will not be encoded correctly and the file uploads will fail.